Why Test for Lead in Drinking Water

 Ongoing testing is required.
 Taps at schools and child care facilities need to be tested every three years according to the schedule in the rule.
 To order lead in drinking water testing materials, please follow the step-by-step instructions below.

 For child care providers: The instructions on this page are for lead in drinking water testing only.
-If you have a private drinking water source (drilled well, dug well or spring) and need to order test kits for inorganic chemicals and bacteria, review the child care regulations to see which tests are required or contact the licensor on duty at 800-649-2642 option 3 or AHS.DCFCDDChildCareLicensing@vermont.gov for more information.
-Then, order test kits from the Health Department Lab or another certified drinking water lab.
+If you have a private drinking water source (drilled well, dug well or spring) and need to order test kits for inorganic chemicals and bacteria, contact the Health Department at LeadChildCare@vermont.gov.